Muthubioinfo/RelaxedBF/pipeline_bayesian-model-selection.md

 # Pipeline for Bayesian relaxed clock model selection
-This is a pipeline to determine appropriate clock model (strict clock, independent log-normal and geometric brownian motion) suitable to your sequence alignment for Bayesian divergence time estimation.
+This is a pipeline to determine appropriate clock model (strict clock, independent log-normal and geometric brownian motion) suitable to your sequence alignment for Bayesian divergence time estimation across phylogenetic tree

 ## Requirements
 1) Sequence alignment, e.g., `sequence_alignment.phy`